Annual Drinking Water Information

 The system currently services three (3) active connections with an additional 17 serviceable lots located in the service area.

-The system is located north of the Village of New Denver and near the unincorporated community of Rosebery.
+The system is located north of the Village of New Denver and is a subdivision located above the unincorporated community of Rosebery.
 Rosebery Highlands is within RDCK Electoral Area H.

 The Rosebery Highlands system draws water from a deep well not under the direct influence of surface water.
 The water quality from the well meets Canadian Drinking Water standards, with the addition of a chlorine residual being the only required treatment.